rouille/CourseraDataScienceJHU/MachineLearningAssignment4/PA1_MachineLearning.md

 ```
 ## [1] TRUE
 ```
 There are no NA values left in the training data set.
-We will now partition the training data set.

 ## Partioning the Training Data
-After the above cleaning procedure, the training data set is made of 19622 observations of 53 variables.
+The training data set is now made of 19622 observations of 53 variables.
 We want to partition this data set in a training (60% of the original data) and validation (remaining 40%) data set.

 ```r
 library("caret")